-C Hall:
+D Hall:

 The walls to the hall are cedar boarding and these are in good condition, though have lost their decoration on the north and west side because of algae build-up.
-There is also a significant amount of cobweb to the soffit on the north side and there the bargeboard members etc. need decoration.
+The north side fascia/bargeboard members etc. need repair and decoration.